 Jamalgota is a small tree whose seeds are primarily used as a medicinal ingredient.
-In Ayurveda, these seeds are classified as follows:

 - Rasa (taste): Pungent (Katu)